Many mediation skills come naturally, but others come with training, experience and feedback.

 Training.
-Paul continues to hone his skills with programs like AAA Advanced Mediator Training on "Managing the Dynamics of a Multi-Party Case" in 2012 and with participation in leading ADR groups.
+Paul continues to hone his skills with programs like AAA Advanced Training on "Managing the Dynamics of a Multi-Party Case" and with participation in leading ADR groups.

 Experience.
-Paul has mediated major coverage disputes of nearly all types and under a multitude of states' laws.
+Paul has mediated hundreds of major coverage disputes of all types in over a dozen states and under a multitude of jurisdictions' laws.
 Each mediation is a teacher.

 Paul's background gives parties confidence that he understands the issues (so they pursue settlement instead of educating a mediator) and that their positions are intelligently conveyed and challenged.

 He understands insurance.
-Paul has tried cases seeking and opposing coverage and dealt with a wide-range of issues and policies.
-He is in "Best Lawyers in America®" in Insurance Law, is a "Super Lawyer®” honoree in Insurance Coverage and ADR and has been a leader in the national coverage bar.
+Before becoming a neutral, Paul tried cases seeking and opposing coverage and dealt with a wide-range of issues and policies.
+His hundreds of coverage mediations and arbitrations as a neutral have exposed him to even more.
+Paul has been a leader in the national coverage bar and is repeatedly listed in "Best Lawyers in America®" in Insurance Law, and as a "Super Lawyer®” honoree in both Insurance Coverage and ADR.

 He understands business disputes.
-As trial partner in a major firm, Paul tried cases ranging from securities and tax to corporate control.
-In fact, in 2003, when already a recognized coverage lawyer, the Austin Business Journal still named him a "Best in the Bar" in Business Litigation.
+As partner in a major firm, Paul tried cases ranging from securities, tax, antitrust, copyright to corporate control before beginning a coverage practice in the 1990s.
+The Austin Business Journal once named him a "Best in the Bar" in Business Litigation.

 He understands trials.
-From an active federal trial clerkship, through handling cases around the country as a trial lawyer, through appointment as a federal Civil Justice Reform Act Advisory Committee member, Paul has a keen sense of the strategies at play and what "sells" in a variety of venues.
+From a federal clerkship, through cases around the country as a trial lawyer, and now as a neutral, Paul has a keen sense of trial strategies and evaluations affecting settlement.